Optimizing Split Federated Learning with Unstable Client Participation: Related Work

 \textbf{Client sampling.} Client sampling is a critical design component in distributed machine learning across heterogeneous devices.
 In the existing FL literature, client sampling strategies primarily include uniform sampling \cite{mcmahan2017communication}, importance-aware sampling~\cite{chen2022optimalclientsamplingfederated,9904868,pmlr-v151-jee-cho22a}, clustering-based sampling~\cite{fraboni2021clustered,NEURIPS2024_7886b9ba}, resource-aware sampling \cite{10.1109/INFOCOM48880.2022.9796935}, and fairness-aware sampling \cite{9810502}.
-Uniform sampling refers to randomly selecting a fixed proportion of clients from the total pool during each training round.
-Despite its simplicity, uniform sampling does not account for system or data heterogeneity.
-Importance sampling mitigates the high variance inherent in stochastic optimization methods like stochastic gradient descent (SGD) by preferentially sampling clients with more ``important'' data.
+Uniform sampling refers to randomly selecting a fixed proportion of clients from the user pool during each training round.
+Due to its simplicity, uniform sampling does not account for system or data heterogeneity.
+Importance-aware sampling mitigates the high variance inherent in stochastic optimization methods like stochastic gradient descent (SGD) by preferentially sampling clients with more ``important'' data.
 Specifically, these approaches assign higher sampling probabilities to clients whose contributions are quantified using local gradients (e.g., \cite{chen2022optimalclientsamplingfederated,9904868}) or local losses (e.g., \cite{pmlr-v151-jee-cho22a}).
 Clustering-based sampling first groups clients according to the similarity of their data features or model updates and then selects representative clients from each group~\cite{fraboni2021clustered,NEURIPS2024_7886b9ba}.
-Resource-aware sampling takes into account the available system resources, such as communication and computational resources, when choosing participating clients for each training round~\cite{10.1109/INFOCOM48880.2022.9796935,9810502}.
-However, the above methods are tailored for traditional FL, which is inapplicable to SFL because SFL has different training stages as alluded earlier.
+Resource-aware sampling takes into account the available system resources, such as communication and computing resources, when selecting participating clients~\cite{10.1109/INFOCOM48880.2022.9796935,9810502}.
+However, the above methods are tailored for traditional FL, which may be ineffective for SFL with unstable clients.